gfxmoda/gfxmoda/README.md

 - Abstraction - Infographics - Illustrations - UI/UX

+🎨 MAIN CREATIVE CAREER (FORMERLY) 🎨

+The scope of work varies between several types.
+Elaborations have been made with multiple artists and creative teams around the globe.
+Including and not limited to the following:

+- Art Direction - Marketing Communications - Creative Advertising - Identity Design - Presentation - Retouching - UI/UX Design - Illustration - Abstract Art - Creative Visuals - Animation - Interaction - Virtual Tours - 3D Generalization

+My motto is:
+Today we work & tolerate, tomorrow will be great & ahead!

 I'm quickly adaptive with the scenarios of the different work environments and enormously flexible to keep up with the general progress and development.

 I'm proficient with CSS and JavaScript, with extensive knowledge of UX and user psychology and the ability of building convenient and competitive style libraries that help boosting the conversion of any existing layouts entirely with improved design and code.